sendgrid/library-automator/python/generated_files/documentation.md

 group_id = "test_url_param"
 response = self.sg.client.asm.groups._(group_id).delete()
 print response.status_code
+print response.response_body
-print response.text
+print response.response_headers
 ```

-## Add Suppressions to a Group
+## Add suppressions to a suppression group

-Suppressions are email addresses that can be added to [groups](https://sendgrid.com/docs/API_Reference/Web_API_v3/Suppression_Management/groups.html) to prevent certain types of emails from being delivered to those addresses.
+**This endpoint allows you to add email addresses to an unsubscribe group.**

+If you attempt to add suppressions to a group that has been deleted or does not exist, the suppressions will be added to the global suppressions list.

+Suppressions are recipient email addresses that are added to [unsubscribe groups](https://sendgrid.com/docs/API_Reference/Web_API_v3/Suppression_Management/groups.html).
+Once a recipient's address is on the suppressions list for an unsubscribe group, they will not receive any emails that are tagged with that unsubscribe group.

 ### POST /asm/groups/{group_id}/suppressions